karma-runner/karma/docs/plus/03-jenkins.md

 },
  ```

-Please note the `test-result.xml` file will be output to the present
+Please note the `test-result.xml` file will be written to the present
 working directory (and you will need to tell Jenkins where to find it).

 ## Create a new Jenkins Job